OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 ---
-title: How to create an Outlook mobile add-in for an online-meeting provider (preview)
+title: Create an Outlook mobile add-in for an online-meeting provider (preview)
 description: Discusses how to set up an Outlook mobile add-in for an online-meeting service provider. ms.topic: article ms.date: 04/09/2020